Effective health benefits of Stevia to make your life sweeter

 - Added to dairy products such as yoghurt and ice cream.

 Stevia is presently used in over 5,000 culinary and beverage items throughout the world.
-In addition, stevia natural sweeteners are found in a variety of Asian and South American products.
+In addition, stevia sugar natural sweeteners are found in a variety of Asian and South American products.

 The bottom line